The photo above shows 3 levels of task demands for children based on Vygotsky’s levels of development.

 - Substantive learning occurs when a student has to step beyond his or her current ability level – the ZPD.

-- Often in schools educators avoid this, especially for students with special needs, because we want students to be engaged and successful (in the short term).
+- Often in schools educators avoid this (including me at times), especially for students with special needs, because we want students to be engaged and successful (in the short term).
 We often confuse being active with learning.
 The guy on the tricycle in the top photo was performing a task but was he learning?
-(Note: this is not a student with special needs but a guy having some fun.)

 Here’s are a video that fleshes out this idea.